 Cider vinegar, specifically, apple cider vinegar, has a long history of use in folk medicine for various health benefits such as weight loss.
 While many of the uses lack clinical support, some clinical studies support cider vinegar's ability to boost weight loss.

 Cider vinegar may enhance weight loss by preventing blood sugar spikes and boosting satiety.
-Consuming 2 teaspoons of apple cider vinegar prior to eating a meal of bagel and juice effectively lowers after-meal glucose levels, according to a study published in the Annals of Nutrition and Metabolism in February 2010, which means you won't see rapid blood sugar spikes that trigger hunger.
+Consuming 2 teaspoons of apple cider vinegar prior to eating a meal of bagel and juice effectively lowers after-meal glucose levels, according to an older study published in the Annals of Nutrition and Metabolism in February 2010, which means you won't see rapid blood sugar spikes that trigger hunger.
 The effect is more pronounced when taken at mealtime as opposed to several hours before meals, write the authors.

 Don't Expect Miracles

 While supplementing vinegar before meals may boost weight loss, it's crucial to have realistic expectations.
 The Journal of Food Science published a review of the anti-obesity affects of vinegar in its May 2014 edition, and the results are modest.
 Authors found clinical data showing consuming vinegar led to a decreased intake of 200 to 275 calories per day.

-Cider Vinegar Side Effects
+Consider Cider Vinegar Side Effects

 The acidic content of vinegar may cause irritation to your throat and lining of your stomach.
-It may even erode your teach, warns a case study published in the Dutch Journal of Dentistry in December 2012.
+It may even erode your teeth, warns a case study published in the Dutch Journal of Dentistry in December 2012.
 The report describes a 15-year-old girl who experienced tooth erosion from daily consumption of an entire glass of apple cider vinegar for weight loss purposes.

-- Journal of Food Science: Functional Properties of Vinegar
+- Journal of Food Science: "Functional Properties of Vinegar"

-- Nederlands Tijdschrift Voor Tandheelkunde: Unhealthy Weight Loss.
-Erosion by Apple Cider Vinegar
+- Dutch Journal of Dentistry: "Unhealthy Weight Loss.
+Erosion by Apple Cider Vinegar"

-- European Journal of Clinical Nutrition: Vinegar Supplementation Lowers Glucose and Insulin Responses and Increases Satiety after a Bread Meal in Healthy Subjects
+- European Journal of Clinical Nutrition: Vinegar Supplementation Lowers Glucose and Insulin Responses and Increases Satiety After a Bread Meal in Healthy Subjects

-- Annals of Nutrition and Metabolism: Examination of the Antiglycemic Properties of Vinegar in Healthy Adults
+- Annals of Nutrition & Metabolism: "Examination of the Antiglycemic Properties of Vinegar in Healthy Adults"